Briefing: professional ethics

 It’s hard to argue with this, but it is worth noting that only some 9,000 of the 80,000 practitioners in the UK are CIPR members – and have therefore signed up to abide by this code.
 Nor have many current members been excluded from membership because of proven breaches of the code.

-The CIPR has produced an explanatory document setting its code of conduct into context.
+The CIPR has produced a guidance document setting its code of conduct into context.
 ‘The CIPR broadly interprets “professionalism” as signifying technical and ethical competence on the part of the individual practitioner.’
 This document explores and expands on four core concepts from the code of conduct: Integrity, Competence, Transparency, Confidentiality.

-The CIPR also provides a ‘decision tree’ to help ensure members are not in breach of its Code of Conduct.
+The CIPR also provides an ‘ethics decision tree‘ to help ensure members are not acting in breach of its Code of Conduct.

-The PRCA claims many more members than the CIPR (30,000), but its code historically referred to consultancy members, not individuals.
+The PRCA claims many more members than the CIPR (more than 30,000), but its code historically referred to consultancy members, not individuals.
 This was the code against which Bell Pottinger was notoriously investigated in 2017 before being expelled from PRCA membership.

 Examining the PRCA Professional Charter which governs individual members, there are a number of guiding principles.